-Auraria Library librarians have strengthened their expertise to assist faculty interested in using Library resources, Open Educational Resources (OER’s), or other affordable options in place of textbooks or other supplementary learning materials.
+Auraria Library librarians can assist faculty interested in using Library resources, Open Educational Resources (OER’s), or other affordable options in place of textbooks or other learning materials.

-Sometimes a traditional textbook fits a class beautifully.
+Sometimes a traditional textbook fits a class nicely.
 Sometimes not so much.

 Students love avoiding sky-high textbook costs.

-Faculty are interested in locating, adapting, or creating materials that more precisely match assignments, lectures, and class goals, and perhaps offer interactive or multimedia options that might most effectively teach concepts and spice up the learning experience.
+Faculty are interested in locating, adapting, or creating materials that more precisely match assignments, lectures, and class goals, and perhaps offer interactive or multimedia options to teach concepts effectively and spice up the learning experience.